-The IT department will be replacing the smart classroom equipment in three classrooms.
-Those classrooms include AA-136, PS-134, and PS-135.
-The IT department will be replacing the projector, screen, speakers, document cameras, and adding Crestron controls to the rooms.
+The IT department will be replacing the smart classroom equipment in nine classrooms.
+Those classrooms include AC-105, AC-111, AC-112, AC-210, AC304, AC-305, AC-307, LLR-210, and T-109.
+The IT department will be replacing the projector, screen when necessary, speakers when necessary, document cameras, and adding Crestron controls to the rooms.
 Additional cabling will also be required to connect the necessary devices to make the room operate properly.
-The new projectors will be LED projectors that are 5000 lumens, they do not require bulb replacements, and are energy efficient.
+The new projectors will be LED projectors that are a minimum of 5000 lumens.
+The new projectors do not require bulb replacements and are more energy efficient.
 These projectors will be a great improvement over the current projectors.
+This project is expected to be completed by the end of 2022 unless supply chain issues cause delays.